zpainter/iassist/content/conferences/iassist2025/conference-hotel-and-accommodation.md

 **Confirmation and payment:** When booking with the conference venue they charge upon arrival and not in advance.

-Room Requirements:
+**Room Requirements:**

-: Double Room: In the UK, hotel rooms listed as "double" typically mean the room contains one double-sized bed.
+- Double Room: In the UK, hotel rooms listed as "double" typically mean the room contains one double-sized bed.
-: Twin Room: If you are booking a room for double occupancy but do not wish to share a bed, you should request a twin room.
+- Twin Room: If you are booking a room for double occupancy but do not wish to share a bed, you should request a twin room.
 A twin room typically has two single beds, not two double beds.

-**Important:** These room types may differ from what is commonly expected in North American hotels, where double-occupancy rooms often have two separate double beds.
+- **Important:** These room types may differ from what is commonly expected in North American hotels, where double-occupancy rooms often have two separate double beds.

 <!--
 ### Other accommodations